zachsez/vscode-ppc/README.md

-# vcode-ppc README
+# PowerPC README

 This extension provides highlighting for the PowerPC assembly laungauge.
-The instruction set used was found in the PDFs in the references folder.
+The instruction set used can be found in the provided PDFs in the references folder.

 ## Features